ivbsoftware/csda1020-lab1/notebooks/data-load-igorb1.md

  hdfs dfs -mkdir -p  mbaranov/gdelt/events
  ```

- For example if <your_id> is 3283939 the above command should be:
+ For example if <your_id> is mbaranov the above command should be:

  ```bash
  hdfs dfs -mkdir -p mbaranov/gdelt/events